2 Degree Plans – Mathematical Structures

 It is assumed that an incoming student of this branch has sufficient knowledge of the following topics and fields:

-- –Linear algebra, real and complex analysis, and probability theory.
+- –Linear algebra, real and complex analysis,

 Should an incoming student not meet these entry requirements, the coordinator of the study programme may assign a method of acquiring the necessary knowledge and abilities, which may for example mean taking selected bachelor's courses, taking a reading course with an instructor, or following tutored independent study.

-2.1 Obligatory courses
+2.1 Obligatory Courses

 Code | Subject | Credits | Winter | Summer | |